mbrukman/a-conceptual-overview-of-asyncio/readme.md

 - How does `asyncio.sleep()` run asynchronously while `time.sleep()` does not?
 - How would I go about writing my own asynchronous variant of some operation (e.g. sleep, network-request, file-read, etc.)?

-## Conceputal Overview Part 1: a mental model
+## Conceputal Overview Part 1: A Mental Model

 #### Event Loop